sasquatch678/A-Painted-World/Gameplay.md/Miscellaneous.md

 Shrines to the Divines and other deities can be found throughout Cyrodiil in homes, public spaces, and other locations, with their prevalence varying depending on the region and its people.

-The Colovians, a militaristic and rustic people who make up much of the Imperial Legion, tend to have fewer shrines to the Nine Divines than the people of the Heartlands.
-Cities with strong Colovian cultural influences include **Chorrol, Anvil, and Skingrad**, while Kvatch has been left unchanged.

 ### Devotion

 You can show devotion to a Divine by visiting their altars and praying throughout the world.
 As your **Devotion** grows, the strength of that Divine's blessing increases the next time you visit a chapel altar.